 Students are expected to complete homework in an average of three subjects each evening.
 In Year 6, each homework should take around 20 minutes.
 This means that the overall homework burden should be approximately one hour, the same as in Year 5.

 During Term 1, while Year 6 students are still adjusting to the Secondary sanctions system, the DC will not place any Year 6 students into afterschool detention for an accumulation of -1 point offences.
+However, a -3 point offence would result in an afterschool detention.

 Year 6 assemblies are held separately to the assemblies for the other Middle Department year groups.
 We have found that this allows the Middle Department Coordinator to focus her assemblies more precisely on the students' specific needs.